Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 We can use <b>Memoization</b> to overcome the overlapping sub-problems.
 As stated in previous lessons, <b>Memoization</b> is when we store the results of all the previously solved sub-problems so we can return the results from memory if we encounter a problem that has already been solved.

 Since we need to store the results for every subset and for every possible `sum`, therefore we will be using a two-dimensional array to store the results of the solved sub-problems.
 The first dimension of the array will represent different subsets and the second dimension will represent different `sums` that we can calculate from each subset.
-These two dimensions of the array can also be inferred from the two changing values (`sum` and `currentIndex`) in our recursive `function canPartitionRecursive()`.
+These two dimensions of the array can also be inferred from the two changing values (`sum` and `currIndex`) in our recursive `function canPartitionRecursive()`.

 Here is the code for <b>Top-down Dynamic Programming with Memoization</b>: